 During the busy seasons, the customer service teams are often overwhelmed with a massive influx of bookings, which takes away from meaningful interactions.
 The staff is trained to be polite and courteous, but that is not always the case.
 They are sometimes inconsistent with delivering your RV on time, which limits your enjoyment.

 As you can see, Cruise America has the infrastructure and fleet to deliver competitive prices with its listings.
 But turnover and staff support inconsistency hurt the company from a service standpoint.
 There are insurance coverages that help protect the renters, but there are many other hidden fees that can raise the cost of your trip, which gives you an unexpected financial surprise at the end.
+If you want to opt for a more traditional RV rental platform, I think El Monte is a better deal than Cruise America.

 If you want a more personable and smooth booking process with actual RV owners instead of a corporate company, check out RVshare or Outdoorsy.
 Because an individual owner backs each RV listing, you are more likely to find better quality in the experience.
 The customer service team is also very competent and offers you unique solutions.
 You deserve to rent stress-free – good luck on your adventure!